rberenguel/nt/README.md

 * Properties:
   * `- src: URL` URL of the iframe, can be local
   * `- div: Target HTML div ID`
+  * `- hidden` and `- command` these go together to add iframes that are only shown via the command palette, see the example in `online.md`
   * width, height, frameborder are usually needed but can be ignored

 #### Post-its